dsc-courses/practice.dsc40a.com/problems/sp23-midterm1/sp23-midterm1-q01.md

 # BEGIN SUBPROB

 Which of the following *could* be the mean absolute deviation from the median for this dataset?
-There is only one correct answer choice.
+There is only one correct answer.

 ( ) 18
 ( ) 62